KhaledElrefaey/EchoFlow-Net/README.md

 | Pre-calibration | 6.30 [5.54,7.07]  | 3.32 [1.98,4.60]  | 6.71  | [-9.84,16.47]  | 0.847 | 0.717 |
 | Post-calibration | 4.98 [4.24,5.78] | -0.01 [-1.26,1.19] | 6.40 | [-12.55,12.54] | 0.845 | 0.714 |

-> Calibration was found to reduce systematic bias and enhance clinical reliability of LVEF prediction.
+> Calibration was found to decrease bias and improve reliability of LVEF prediction.

 ---